IT Blog » Microsoft 365 » Which to use: Microsoft Planner or Microsoft Project?

 Microsoft Planner vs Project: Which is better?

-Both Microsoft Project and Planner are highly effective online project management software.
+Both Microsoft Project Desktop and Planner are highly effective online project management software.
 Project is the preferred option for those eager to invest in an enterprise-grade tool with advanced collaboration features enabling communication with multiple teams.
 Additionally, the ability to create dashboards, collaborate with others, set deadlines, assign tasks, and more makes Project an excellent choice for those requiring a complete and comprehensive project management solution with in-depth workflow planning and scheduling.

 This new version of Microsoft Planner allows you to view and assess all your work across the Microsoft 365 suite in a single location.
 Not only that but it also integrates next-generation AI, in this case Microsoft Copilot, to provide a fully scalable and collaborative project management solution for creating, managing, and completing tasks.

-With New Planner, you can create plans based on the complexity of projects and manage and complete tasks.
+With Microsoft Planner, you can create plans based on the complexity of projects and manage and complete tasks.
 It allows you to remain up-to-speed with your work and is effectively a one-stop shop for organisation and collaboration.

 Ultimately, the answer to Microsoft Planner vs Project depends on the specific needs of each time, budget, and the size and complexity of tasks that need completing.